-Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate as a result of changes in market interest rates.
-Financial assets and financial liabilities are not exposed to interest rate risk because they are non-interest bearing.
+Interest rate risk is the risk that the fair value of future cash flow of a financial instrument will fluctuate because of changes in market interest rate.
+The Company's exposure to interest rate risk relates to its ability to incur interest expense on loan payable balances at fixed rates.
+The risk is minimal.